microsoft/pxt-arcade/docs/skillmap/adventure/adventure2.md

 **Let's do more!**

-It's time to link some adventures together...but before we do, let's package this quest up into a **function** to make it easier to copy.
+It's time to link some adventures together...but before we do, let's package this quest up into a **function** to make it easier to copy and reuse.

 ~hint What's a Function? 💡